MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 For an overview of Windows AutoPilot, see [Overview of Windows AutoPilot](/windows/deployment/windows-autopilot/windows-10-autopilot/).

-## Deploy OneDrive by using Intune
+## Deploy OneDrive for Business by using Intune

 To deploy the OneDrive sync app to Windows 10 or the mobile apps to Android or iOS, follow the steps in [Deploy OneDrive apps by using Intune](deploy-intune.md), or take a look at the following video.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE2CnSk]

-## Deploy OneDrive using Microsoft Endpoint Configuration Manager
+## Deploy OneDrive for Business using Microsoft Endpoint Configuration Manager

 To deploy the OneDrive sync app to Windows using Microsoft Endpoint Configuration Manager, see [Deploy OneDrive apps by using Microsoft Endpoint Configuration Manager](deploy-on-windows.md).